General Chemistry · Unit 13

 A solution is a homogeneous mixture.
 The solute is the substance being dissolved, and the solvent is the substance doing the dissolving.

-This vocabulary matters because later calculations depend on it.
-Mixing up solute, solvent, and solution mass or volume is the most common early mistake — fix that here.
+Get those three words straight now, because later calculations depend on them.
+Mixing up solute, solvent, and solution is one of the most common early mistakes in this unit.

 In a solution, the solute is spread evenly throughout the solvent.